 At the beginning of a sparkable node the player calls our sparks service to bring the relevant spark dynamically.
 If the sparkable node is too short the player may not have enough time to download the spark and push it to the playlist.
 In this scenario the spark won’t be played.
 Consider whether the spark must follow the short node.
 If it does, see if you can concat the short node’s video with the previous node’s video to have longer sparkable node.

-We recommend using mp3 format for sounds in your project, since it is widely supported on all platforms and devices.
+We recommend using mp3, m4a or webm format for sounds in your project, since it is widely supported on all platforms and devices.